enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 what the fuck is 2 sided difference?
 What are we exactly calculating with the f-test?
 	- The f-test uses ANOVA to find if there's a diff between two populations
-	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
+	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative because we sqauered that shit out but in test test, we hav a positive o negative sing, nut we look at the positive values. (we choose. so its one sided??)
 	- f-test compare the full model with the reduced model (without the B we want)
 	- We have the variance of the BOLDr that's explained by the reduced model.
 Now, adding the different parameter, how much more variance is explained?
 (Variance because it will deviate from the standard HDR of as well)
  Relearn Full vs reduced matrix